-Healthcare costs in both rural as well as urban areas in the country have gone up drastically.
+Healthcare costs in both rural, as well as urban areas in the country, have gone up drastically.

 In rural areas, the average cost of health care has gone up by 22 times in just the last seven years.
-On the other hand, in urban areas the average rise in healthcare costs has soared up an alarming 40 times in the same period.
+On the other hand, in urban areas, the average rise in healthcare costs has soared up an alarming 40 times in the same period.

 This is based on a study done across six states of India, namely Rajasthan, Tamil Nadu, Uttarakhand, Assam, Jharkhand, and Bihar.
 The study was conducted by renowned NGO Prayas.
 The study is reported to have taken both hospitalized and non-hospitalized treatment into consideration.
-It also included other areas such as cost of diagnostics, hospitalization, medicines, etc.
+It also included other areas such as the cost of diagnostics, hospitalization, medicines, etc.

 The alarming rise in costs of health care is mostly accounted to the excessive privatization of health care as well as rising inflation.
 In addition, it is stated that the failure of social schemes is also a reason for this high rise in cost.

-As developing health insurance system requires more access to basic health care, the factor that immediately influences poor people’s acceptance of medical services is the income disparity.
+As developing a health insurance system requires more access to basic health care, the factor that immediately influences poor people’s acceptance of medical services is the income disparity.
 Both China and India still have a huge section of their populations living in extreme poverty (living on less than 1 US Dollar per day).
 However this is what makes the difference, – India has about 42 percent of poor people living on less than 1 US dollar per day while China has only about 16 percent of such people.